osalvador/OsalvadorCodeGenerators/README.md

 ## Roadmap

-- Enable the ability to upload a complete DML script with multiple tables.
+- Enable the ability to upload a complete DDL script with multiple tables.
 - More templates:
 	- Custom templates
 	- Spring boot RestFull app